CumulusNetworks/docs/content/cumulus-linux-55/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting-BGP.md

 {{%notice note%}}
 - BGP clear route commands that specify a direction (`in` or `out`) do not reset BGP neighbor adjacencies.
-- When using BGP `soft` clear commands in the inbound direction, if a neighbor has the `soft-reconfiguration inbound` option enabled, the routes refresh in the BGP table based on the received routes stored in memory.
-Neighbors configured without the `soft-reconfiguration inbound` option enabled receive a route refresh message requesting the neighbor to resend routes.
+- When the switch has a neighbor configured with `soft-reconfiguration inbound` enabled, when you perform a clear in or soft clear in, the routes in the soft reconfiguration table will be cleared for the address family.
+This results in reevaluating routes in the BGP table against any applied input policies.
+- When the switch has a neighbor configured without the `soft-reconfiguration inbound` option enabled, when you perform a clear in or soft in, the peer will receive a route refresh message.
 - Outbound BGP clear commands (either out or soft out) readvertise all routes to BGP peers.
+- BGP soft clear commands that do not specify a direction do not reset BGP neighbor adjacencies, and affect both inbound and outbound routes as described above based on whether `soft-reconfiguration inbound` is enabled.
 {{%/notice%}}

 To clear and refresh all IP4 inbound routes: